infernojs/eslint-plugin-inferno/README.md

 Some of the rules has been removed because they don't work in context of InfernoJS.
 Please see [not supported rules] section.

+This plugins support NodeJS v10+ and eslint v6+
+Legacy versions of nodejs and eslint are not supported to reduce code complexity

 # Installation

 Install [ESLint](https://www.github.com/eslint/eslint) either locally or globally.
 (Note that locally, per project, is strongly preferred)